RedHat-Middleware-Workshops/dayinthelife-streaming/README.md

 ## Workshop Modules

-### Module One:
+### Module One

 Taste of event driven and why.
 (Move http call to async msg calls)

 Since the acquisition, the International Inc.’s Development team has been pressured to make the transition smooth quickly.
 They have decided to start with a small project “Shopify” where it notifies both internal departments and external partners when an order has been placed, through pure REST implementation to event driven architecture.

 * Create a new Topic on AMQ Online
 * Migrate the REST integration to a messaging broker
 * Difference between API calls and event driven
 * Fault tolerance

-### Module Two:
+### Module Two

 Sharing real time data/event from earth to the moon (Legacy to Cloud Data sharing between cluster in a hybrid environment)

 To expand Sales channels,  “Fleur de lune” no longer limit their market to the existing youngster customer base.
 “International Inc” has helped them expand their sales channel by taking orders from Major retailers, shopping malls and even local pharmacies.
 Orders are coming in from earth, they need to be also synced up to the ones received by the moon’s local e-commerce.

 * Install Kafka (on Legacy)
 * Deploy Kafka Connect with Debezium (on Legacy)
 * Config Debezium (on Legacy)
 * Config Kafka Connect (with everything pre-installed in the cloud)

-### Module Three:
+### Module Three

 Edge to Data Lake - Orchestrating and composing events

 Utilizing the existing inter-planet transportation already established from “International Inc”, most of the operation cost for  “Fleur de lune” was the shipping cost between earth and moon.
 Now, thanks to “International Inc”, they can minimize the cost of shipment by using their service.
 To provide better customer experience.
 Closely monitoring the harvest and harvest batch shipping schedule, make Fleur De Lune more proactive.
 And faster respond to any emergency that may impact their business.

 * Connect IoT data (simulator) to AMQ Online  (Task 1)
 * Bridge AMQ online events from IoT to Kafka using Camel-K and write to DB (for module four).
 Couple of EIP is introduced in this section.
 Splitter, WireTap.
 (Task 2)
 * Introducing online caching for shipping.
 Connect to Data Grid to access shipping data.
 (Task 3)

-### Module Four:
+### Module Four

 A meteor shower has just hit a couple of the devices on some marshmallow farms, resulting in the incorrect cost estimation.
 This needs to be corrected so we can request asking the right amount from the cargo ship!

 * Disaster STRIKES!!
 Data recovery and replaying events (IoT Breakdown)
 * Start Up simulator (Needs to check if we can write back to the same offset)
 * Replay CEP

 ### TODO